This table lists the preload behavior of HTML5 browsers, at different settings of the preload attribute. We tested against the following expectations:

 |Chrome for Desktop||20+||20+|

 - IE9 always pre-fetches the entire video, regardless of the preload setting.

 - Mobile browsers never pre-fetch video data, regardless of the preload setting.

 Our test video is 15:00 at 270p.
 For Firefox and Opera, we use this encode (WebM, 75MB).
 For the other browsers and devices, we use this encode (MP4 75MB).
 Here is the tag with preload=none attribute:

 And here is the test tag without preload attribute:

-For obtaining data, we proxied each browser and device through the Charles web proxy:
+For obtaining data, proxy your browser through a tool like the Charles web proxy:

 - Chrome, Firefox, Internet Explorer and Safari are automatically proxied by Charles.

-- iOS and Android both have proxy options in their WiFi settings.
+- iOS, Android and WinPhone have proxy options in their WiFi settings.